-\begin{definition}[Weak Logic] A \emph{weak logic} is a finitary consequence relation $\vdash$ such that for all atomic substitutions $\sigma\in \atomsubst(\cL)$, $\Gamma\vdash\phi$ entails $\sigma[\Gamma] \vdash \sigma(\phi)$. \end{definition}
+\begin{definition}[Weak Logic] A \emph{weak logic} is a (finitary) consequence relation $\Vdash$ such that, for all atomic substitutions $\sigma\in \atomsubst(\cL)$, $\Gamma\Vdash\phi$ entails $\sigma[\Gamma] \Vdash \sigma(\phi)$. \end{definition}

-A weak logic is thus a consequence relation $\vdash$ which is closed under the principle of atomic substitution $\AS$.
-Intuitively, this principle reifies the least prerequisite a consequence relation must satisfy in order to be characterizable as a logic: the validity of the consequences in a weak logic can depend on the logical complexity of its formulae, but not on the specific variables that occur in them.
+\begin{remark} A weak logic is thus a consequence relation which is closed under atomic substitution.
+Intuitively, this principle reifies the least prerequisite a consequence relation must satisfy in order to be characterizable as a logic: the validity of the consequences in a weak logic can depend on the logical complexity of its formulas, but not on the specific variables that occur in them.
 Philosophically, this can be interpreted as a weakening of the Bolzanian-Tarskian notion of logicality. \end{remark}

-Clearly, standard logics are weak logics, as they are closed under atomic substitutions.
-More poignantly, there are many interesting examples of weak logics which are not standard logics and that have been extensively studied in the literature.
+Obviously, standard logics are weak logics.
+More poignantly, there are several examples of weak logics which are not standard logics and that have been extensively studied in the literature.
 Their existence and recognition constitutes the main motivation behind our interest for this class of consequence relations and for the abstract results of this article.

-\begin{example} Public Announcement Logic ($ \PAL $) \cite{Gerbrandy, 10.1007/978-3-642-24130-7_6} is an example of a modal logic that is not closed under uniform substitution \cite{Holliday2013-HOLIDA-5}.
+\begin{example} Public Announcement Logic ($ \PAL $) \cite{10.1007/978-3-642-24130-7_6} is an example of a modal logic that is not closed under uniform substitution \cite{Holliday2013-HOLIDA-5}.
 However, it can be shown that $\PAL$ is closed under atomic substitution \cite[\S 2.1]{Holliday2013-HOLIDA-5} and it is therefore a weak logic.

-Introducing the proper syntax and semantics of $\PAL$ is out of scope for this paper.
-We consider the following example from \cite{Holliday2013-HOLIDA-5} to provide the reader with some intuition why uniform substitution fails.
-Given a set of agents $\cA$, the language of $\PAL$ extends the basic modal language with operators $K_i$, for $i \in \cA$, and $\langle \phi \rangle$ for any formula $\phi$.
+Introducing the proper syntax and semantics of $\PAL$ is out of scope of this paper, but we mention the following example from \cite{Holliday2013-HOLIDA-5} to provide the reader with some intuition why uniform substitution fails.
+Given a set of agents $\cA$, the language of $\PAL$ extends the basic modal language with operators $K_i$, for all $i \in \cA$, and $\langle \phi \rangle$ for any formula $\phi$.
 The sentence $K_i \phi$ should be read as ``agent $i$ knows that $\phi$'' and $\langle \phi \rangle \psi$ as ``after the truthful announcement of $\phi$ to all agents, $\psi$ holds''.
-Let the atoms of the language stand for \emph{facts} -- that is, sentences that can be truly uttered at any time.
+Let the atoms of the language stand for \emph{facts} --- that is, sentences that can be truly uttered at any time.
+Consider then the principle:

-We can now turn our attention to the following example, taken from \cite[\S 1.2]{Holliday2013-HOLIDA-5}.
-Consider the principle: